 Hallelujah My Father - Cullen

-It was included in the 1978 book Songs of the Spirit. volume 1, and has been in other publications including Mission Praise and Anglican Hymns Old and New.
+It was written by Timothy (?)
+Tim Cullen and first released by Celebration International in 1975.
+Later it was included in the 1978 book Songs of the Spirit. volume 1, and has been in other publications including Mission Praise and Anglican Hymns Old and New.
+No current sources of sheet music have been found, but some of these books are still available.

 The tune has a 4/4 time signature, and in the key of E the first few notes are EF GG GA GF FF.
 It appears to borrow a few musical phrases from Neil Young's 1970's hit, After the Gold Rush.

-The song has been translated into Swedish, as Halleluja Vår Fader, and is also know as Thank You Father.
+The song has been translated into Swedish, as Halleluja Vår Fader, and is also known as Thank You Father.

 Downloads